Blog: Cranberries - A Tasty Flavor of Fall

 Author: Michelle Martin, Washburn County Staff Writer

 Where can I find cranberries?
 That is one of the top questions we hear at the visitor center this time of year - and it’s a great question!
-While our beloved Stone Lake Cranberry Festival has been canceled for 2020, you don’t have to miss out on picking up Wisconsin’s State Fruit, the red, deliciously tart cranberry.
+Our beloved Stone Lake Cranberry Festival is back on the schedule for 2021 so you don’t have to miss out on picking up Wisconsin’s State Fruit, the red, deliciously tart cranberry.
 If you aren't here for festival day though, there are other options to get your hands on this delicious fruit.

 First, let’s test your knowledge of cranberries!
 Did you know that cranberries do not grow in the water?
 Some people are really surprised to learn that fact!
 Cranberries grow in sandy soil conditions, similar to other berry varieties.
 The berries are typically harvested by flooding the “field”, usually called a marsh in our area.
 The ripe berries float to the surface where harvesters push them onto conveyors and load them up in trucks to be sorted.
 Check out this video of the harvest:

 Did you know that cranberries are actually a vine fruit?
 The cranberry plant is a low-lying vine.